-Cleaning sticky wooden bannisters is easier than you think!
-Just a bit of wiping with the right product and you have clean, fresh bannisters in no time!
+Cleaning sticky wooden banisters is easier than you think!
+Just a bit of wiping with the right product and you have clean, fresh banisters in no time!

 I will be the first to tell you that I am not very good at keeping a clean house.
 Dishes sit stacked in the sink, they spill over onto the countertop and sometimes the large pots have to sit on the floor waiting for someone to pick them up and put them in the sink to be washed.

 Laundry is NEVER done.
 Or if it gets washed and dried it sits in laundry baskets for days and sometimes weeks.
 Putting the clean stuff away is my breaking point.
 I just can’t seem to take that one last step.